michael-steinert/PromptEngineeringEssentials/README.md

 4. Advanced Techniques with Transformers

 - **Contextual-Based Embeddings**: Transformer Models, such as BERT and GPT, use contextual Embeddings, where the Representation of a Word changes based on its surrounding Context.
 This allows the Model to capture more nuanced Meanings and Relationships between Words.
-- **Pretraining and Fine-Tuning**: Transformers are often pretrained on large Corpora before being fine-tuned on specific Tasks.
+- **Pre-training and Fine-Tuning**: Transformers are often pre-trained on large Corpora before being fine-tuned on specific Tasks.
 Fine-Tuning can involve traditional Methods or Reinforcement Learning from Human Feedback (RLHF) to align the Model more closely with Human Values.

 5. Application to NLP Tasks